MicrosoftDocs/power-platform/power-platform/admin/system-settings-dialog-box-goals-tab.md

   - PowerApps
   - Powerplatform
 ---
-# System Settings dialog box - Goals tab
+# System Settings Goals tab

 Set the duration and frequency of the automatic rollup of goals.
-These settings only affect the automatic handling of all goals set in Dynamics 365.
+These settings only affect the automatic handling of all goals set in model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
 You can always perform a manual rollup for any goal at any time.

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]